craiglambson/node-bulletin-board/CraigLambsonREADME.md.txt

 # Copy the rest of your app's source code from your host to your image filesystem.
 COPY . .
 The dockerfile defined in this example takes the following steps:
-* Start†FROM†the pre-existing†node:current-slim†image.
-This is an†official image, built by the node.js vendors and validated by Docker to be a high-quality image containing the Node.js Long Term Support (LTS) interpreter and basic dependencies.
+* Start¬†FROM¬†the pre-existing¬†node:current-slim¬†image.
+This is an¬†official image, built by the node.js vendors and validated by Docker to be a high-quality image containing the Node.js Long Term Support (LTS) interpreter and basic dependencies.
-* Use†WORKDIR†to specify that all subsequent actions should be taken from the directory†/usr/src/app†in your image filesystem†(never the hostís filesystem).
+* Use¬†WORKDIR¬†to specify that all subsequent actions should be taken from the directory¬†/usr/src/app¬†in your image filesystem¬†(never the host‚Äôs filesystem).
-* COPY†the file†package.json†from your host to the present location (.) in your image (so in this case, to†/usr/src/app/package.json)
+* COPY¬†the file¬†package.json¬†from your host to the present location (.) in your image (so in this case, to¬†/usr/src/app/package.json)
-* RUN†the command†npm install†inside your image filesystem (which will read†package.json†to determine your appís node dependencies, and install them)
+* RUN¬†the command¬†npm install¬†inside your image filesystem (which will read¬†package.json¬†to determine your app‚Äôs node dependencies, and install them)
-* COPY†in the rest of your appís source code from your host to your image filesystem.
+* COPY¬†in the rest of your app‚Äôs source code from your host to your image filesystem.
 You can see that these are much the same steps you might have taken to set up and install your app on your host.
 However, capturing these as a Dockerfile allows you to do the same thing inside a portable, isolated Docker image.
 The steps above built up the filesystem of our image, but there are other lines in your Dockerfile.
-The†CMD†directive is the first example of specifying some metadata in your image that describes how to run a container based on this image.
-In this case, itís saying that the containerized process that this image is meant to support is†npm start.
+The¬†CMD¬†directive is the first example of specifying some metadata in your image that describes how to run a container based on this image.
+In this case, it‚Äôs saying that the containerized process that this image is meant to support is¬†npm start.
-The†EXPOSE 8080†informs Docker that the container is listening on port 8080 at runtime.
+The¬†EXPOSE 8080¬†informs Docker that the container is listening on port 8080 at runtime.
-What you see above is a good way to organize a simple Dockerfile; always start with a†FROM†command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
+What you see above is a good way to organize a simple Dockerfile; always start with a¬†FROM¬†command, follow it with the steps to build up your private filesystem, and conclude with any metadata specifications.
 There are many more Dockerfile directives than just the few you see above.
-For a complete list, see the†Dockerfile reference.
+For a complete list, see the¬†Dockerfile reference.

 1b.build and run the node-bulletin-board image using the Docker client on your machine Introduction
-Now that youíve set up your development environment, you can begin to develop containerized applications.
+Now that you‚Äôve set up your development environment, you can begin to develop containerized applications.
 In general, the development workflow looks like this:
 1. Create and test individual containers for each component of your application by first creating Docker images.
 2. Assemble your containers and supporting infrastructure into a complete application.
 3. Test, share, and deploy your complete containerized application.
-In this stage of the tutorial, letís focus on step 1 of this workflow: creating the images that your containers will be based on.
+In this stage of the tutorial, let‚Äôs focus on step 1 of this workflow: creating the images that your containers will be based on.
 Remember, a Docker image captures the private filesystem that your containerized processes will run in; you need to create an image that contains just what your application needs to run.

 Set up
-Let us download the†node-bulletin-board†example project.
+Let us download the¬†node-bulletin-board¬†example project.
 This is a simple bulletin board application written in Node.js.

 Git
 If you are using Git, you can clone the example project from GitHub: git clone https://github.com/dockersamples/node-bulletin-board cd node-bulletin-board/bulletin-board-app
 Define a container with Dockerfile
-After downloading the project, take a look at the file called†Dockerfile†in the bulletin board application.
+After downloading the project, take a look at the file called¬†Dockerfile¬†in the bulletin board application.
 Dockerfiles describe how to assemble a private filesystem for a container, and can also contain some metadata describing how to run a container based on this image.

 View of Dockerfile
 PS C:\Users\micro\node-bulletin-board\bulletin-board-app> more dockerfile